shakibbinkabir/Project-DS-Wireframe/README.md

 ---

-## 💼 About CoDesk
+## 💼 About Project DS

-**CoDesk** is a coworking space management platform designed to provide an efficient and streamlined experience for businesses, freelancers, and startups to manage workspace reservations, memberships, and community interactions.
+**Project DS** is a coworking space management platform designed to provide an efficient and streamlined experience for businesses, freelancers, and startups to manage workspace reservations, memberships, and community interactions.

 ---